MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 - UI states, and
 - Application logic

 If re-use or long-term maintainability is important, keeping these concerns separate is beneficial.
-Yet, this is not typically how teams approach the design of a component libray.
+Yet, this is not typically how teams approach the design of a component library.

 Components can do many things, they might fetch data, they might render HTML, they might call functions to execute business logic and manage application state.
 Sometimes a single component does all these things.
 There is usually little distinction around what the responsibility of a component should be.
 People draw boxes around the visual boundaries of a design and then mix this with application logic.
 That's how most components are built.
 We can do better than that.